SocialGouv/graal/README.md

 # Folder where your data can be found
 export DATA_FOLDER="data"

-# Work with Albert API
+# If your work with Albert API
 export ETALAB_API_KEY=<albert_api_token>
 export ETALAB_BASE_URL="https://albert.api.etalab.gouv.fr/v1"
 export ETALAB_MODEL_NAME="meta-llama/Meta-Llama-3.1-70B-Instruct"

-# Work with Ollama on OVH
+# If you work with Ollama on OVH
 export OLLAMA_ENDPOINT=https://<ip_address>.nip.io/api/generate
 export OLLAMA_USER=<user>
 export OLLAMA_PASSWORD=<password>
 export OLLAMA_MODEL_NAME="llama3.1:70b"
 ```

+**NB:** You can still test GRAAL without using Albert or Ollama by using the FakeLLMAPIClient.
+See [pipeline](#pipeline)

 ## Pipeline

-### Config
+### Pipeline Overview

-The configuration options for the pipeline can be set in a JSON file.
-Below are the available options and their descriptions:

-- `allotments`: Enable allotments. (boolean)
-- `already_processed_amdt_nums_path`: Path to a file containing amendment numbers that have already been processed and we want to ignore. (string)
+The pipeline is designed to process and analyze amendments efficiently.
+It consists of several stages, each responsible for a specific task.
+Below is an overview of the main features and their functionalities:

+- **Allotments**: Groups similar amendments together to streamline processing.
+- **Already Processed Amendments**: Skips amendments that have already been processed, using a specified file containing their numbers.
+- **Attribution**: Assigns amendments to the appropriate agents, with an option to focus only on interstitial amendments.
+This attribution is configured through an excel configuration file.
-- `attribution_interstitial_only`: Enable attribution only for interstitial amendments. (boolean)
+- **Default Opinion**: Automatically generates a default opinion for amendments.
-- `attribution`: Enable attribution. (boolean)
-- `default_opinion`: Enable default opinion. (boolean)
-- `handle_inadmissible_amendments`: Enable handling inadmissible amendments. (boolean)
+- **Handling Inadmissible Amendments**: Identifies and processes inadmissible amendments.
-- `no_value_overwrite`: Disable overwriting values that are already present in the input amendments. (boolean)
+- **Preserve Existing Values**: Ensures that existing values in the input amendments are not overwritten.
+This is particularly useful when running GRAAL after some agents have already started working on the amendments.
-- `placeholder_amdt_body`: Add placeholder text for empty amendment bodies. (boolean)
+- **Placeholder Amendment Body**: Adds placeholder text for amendments that have empty bodies.
-- `similarity_search`: Enable similarity search with older amendments. (boolean)
-- `summary_generation`: Enable summary generation. (boolean)

-See [config/default.json](config/default.json) for an example.
+- **Similarity Search**: Finds and links amendments that are similar to older ones, aiding in consistency and historical context.
+- **Summary Generation**: Creates summaries for amendments to provide a quick overview.

+These features work together to ensure that amendments are processed accurately and efficiently, reducing the workload on agents and improving the overall workflow.

 ### Script

-The full pipeline does all of the above at once.

 To run the full pipeline: